Board of Directors

 With the upcoming end of operating agreements, Pat is concerned for the future of housing co-ops and their representative organizations.
 She believes that the national and regional federations will need to become more creative and relevant to rise to the challenge.
 For their part, she predicts that co-ops will need the guidance and support of the federations more than ever, as Canada Mortgage and Housing Corporation (CMHC) and the Agency for Co-operative Housing will no longer be in the picture.

 Pat looks forward to seeing co-ops form partnerships to get more housing co-ops built.
-She would like to see housing co-ops return to the social justice values that were fundamental to the sector at its root.
-She says, “We need to have some serious discussions about what kind of movement we want to be, who we are here to house and how we can achieve those goals.”
+She would also like to see housing co-ops return to the social justice values that were fundamental to the sector at its root.
+“We need to have some serious discussions about what kind of movement we want to be, sho we are here to house, and how we can achieve those goals,” says Pat.

-Barb had previously served on the CHF Canada board of directors for nine years from 1987 to 1997.
-She served as Vice-President for four years and for her final three years as President.
-She has been very involved in the local and broader co-op movement.
-In addition to terms on the board of several housing co-ops, she has also taken turns on the board of the Canadian Co-operative Association (10 years), of her local Credit Union and was on the founding board of the Agency for Co-operative Housing.
-In those roles she has had the privilege to travel and visit co-ops and Credit Unions in many parts of the world.
+She has been very involved in the local and broader co-op movement, where she served on the boards of the Canadian Co-operative Association and her local credit union.
+She was also on the founding board of the Agency for Co-operative Housing.
+She served on the Ontario regional committee of The Co-operators Insurance company: as chair for three years in the 90s representing CHF Canada’s ownership shares.
+In those roles, she has had the privilege to travel and visit co-ops and credit unions in many parts of the world.

 When Nicole Waldron moved into Atahualpa Co-operative Homes in Scarborough 22 years ago, she felt like she was coming home.